From Chapter Three

 She avoided a snow-covered hummock.
 “You mean why is thou shalt not kill a matter of morality and not religion?”

 “It is a nearly universally held law, regardless of supporting scripture.”

-“Exactly.
-Religion can be surprisingly amoral when it comes to treatment of what is considered property.
+“Religion can be surprisingly amoral when it comes to treatment of what is considered property.
 One can kill property in most religions.
 The differences are often in the definition of what a person is or isn’t, hence one can kill nonbelievers and infidels, too.”

 “The current climate in our country must frustrate you.”

-“Not particularly.
-I’m a historian.
-This is a phase.”
+“I’m a historian.
+Though living history is often not as fun as reading about it.”
 Our steps matched in rhythm as we neared the social sciences building.
+“This is a phase.”

 “Ah.
 So, all of history is one passing phase after another?”

 “For the most part, yes.”